-- Industry Type— every business kind has its own level of risk.
-For example, a business that swipes cards is less inclined to deception/fraud and chargebacks, and is therefore less dangerous, than a business that sells products on the web.
+Every business kind has its own level of risk.
+For example, a business that swipes cards is less likely to deception/fraud and chargebacks, and is, therefore, less dangerous, than a business that sells products on the web.
 The riskier the business, the more support documents and information required for review.

-- Business History and Policies— This incorporates years in industry, billing, shipping and return policies (if applicable).
-Organizations that ship products are more risky because the product might not be delivered, which can result in a chargeback.
+This incorporates years in industry, billing, shipping and returns policies (if applicable).
+Organizations that ship products are riskier because the product might not be delivered, which can result in a chargeback.

-- Merchant History and Card Acceptance Method(s)— Providers will need to know things like your business’s chargeback ratio (over 1 percent is a red flag), whether your business is or has been on the Merchant Terminated File and, if so, why.
+Providers will need to know things like your business’s chargeback ratio (over 1 percent is a red flag), whether your business is or has been on the Merchant Terminated File and, if so, why.
 Most providers evaluate current merchant statements to get an idea of processing volume and methods of acceptance.
-Businesses accepting tips or phone and online orders are taken into consideration for added features and security measures, if approved.
+Businesses accepting tips or phone and online orders are there for more features and security measures if approval is there.

-- Processing Limits Requested— Providers will take these into consideration in conjunction with the above information.
-Providers should set your limits at a happy medium — they should accommodate your regular processing without giving too much room in the event of a large fraudulent charge.
-If your business doesn’t need very high limits, your account shouldn’t be set up that way.
+Providers will take these into consideration in conjunction with the above information.
+Providers should set your limits on a happy medium — they should accommodate your regular processing without giving too much room in the event of a large fraudulent charge.
+If your business doesn’t need very high limits, your account needs a different setup.